 Remove from the refrigerator and remove plastic wrap or foil.
 Place tart on the prepared sheet pan and bake for 8-12 minutes or until light golden brown.
 Cool completely before adding the filling and proceeding with directions.

 - 2 cups sugar

 - ¼ teaspoon salt

-- Pour into prepared shortbread crust or purchased pie shell.
+Pour into the prepared shortbread crust (or a purchased pie shell).

 Bake 30-40 minutes or until firm in the middle and golden brown on top